 \subsection{Experimental Results and Findings}

-\subsubsection{Insight $F1$ Score Provides a Better Reflection of Insight Capabilities.}
+\paragraph{Insight $F1$ Score Provides a Better Reflection of Insight Capabilities.} For insight $F1$ results shown in Table \ref{insights_result}, Pandas Agent achieved higher ROUGE‑1 scores, whereas Agent Poirot, based on the Claude 3.7 Sonnet, substantially outperformed others in G‑Eval.

-For insight $F1$ results shown in Table \ref{insights_result}, Pandas Agent achieved higher ROUGE‑1 scores, whereas Agent Poirot based on the Claude 3.7 Sonnet substantially outperformed others in G‑Eval.
-To further analysis, we conducted manual expert scoring, comparing with Insight Recall (InsightBench Metric) and $F1$, which are shown in Figure \ref{fig:human_vs_f1}.
+To further analyze the results, we conducted manual expert scoring, comparing it with Insight Recall (InsightBench Metric) and $F1$, which are shown in Figure \ref{fig:human_vs_f1}.
 Notably, Insights $F1$ Scores exceeded Insight Recall Scores across all agents, and were closer to the Human Evaluation Scores.
-This result underscores that Insights $F1$ Scores more effectively evaluates both assess insight discovery capability of the agent and alignment with human judgment.
+This result underscores that Insights $F1$ Scores more effectively evaluate both the agent's insight discovery capability and its alignment with human judgment.